julio-cfa/julio-cfa.github.io/blog/write-ups/sherlocks-recollection.md

 ### 1. What is the Operating System of the machine?

-<p>Judging my the scenario description, we are dealing with a memory dump.
-We can use a tool called "Volatility" to interact with it - we will be using both its version 2 and version 3.
-Assuming the memory dump was taken from a Windows machine, we can run the following command to get more information on the system:</p>
+<p>Judging by the scenario description, we are dealing with a memory dump.
+We can use a tool called "Volatility" to interact with it and retrieve information about what was going on at the moment of the dump.</p>
+<p>Assuming the memory dump was taken from a Windows machine, we can run the following command to get more information on the system:</p>

 ```bash
 python3 vol.py -f ../recollection.bin windows.info